Groundwater Storage Anomalies

 Filtered glacier mass anomalies; to obtain anomalies corresponding to a regular grid, an area transformation considering the glaciated area of each grid cell is applied; to reconvert to gridded glacier mass loss in units of Gt, the water height per grid cell needs to be multiplied by the total area of the grid cell; note that due to filtering, glacier mass is underestimated by about a 40% mainly caused by signal leakage into the ocean in coastal areas.

-Glacier water storage uncertainty
+Glacier mass uncertainty

 Time-variable component of the uncertainty estimates for the filtered glacier mass anomalies; glacier mass change uncertainties are based on the inherited uncertainties from the glaciological and the geodetic input datasets and their variability, at a 95% confidence interval (1.96 std); uncertainty propagation considers the glaciated area of a grid cell and the number of independent observations; finally, to convert from specific mass balance uncertainties to water mass loss (Gt) and water height uncertainties (mm), an additional source of error related to the glacier area and area change rates are considered.

-Snow water storage
+Snow water equivalent

 Filtered snow water equivalent (SWE) anomalies; SWE is a measure for the amount of liquid water stored in a snowpack (corresponding to the resulting water column of a snowpack when completely melted), defined as the product of snow depth of the snow layer and its density.

-Snow water storage uncertainty
+Snow water equivalent uncertainty

 Uncertainty estimates of the filtered snow water equivalent anomalies per grid point.